nacitar/nightreign-relic-build-generator/README.md

 - -c/--character-class, the name of the class whose vessels are used
 - -l/--limit, the number of top-scoring builds to keep (default 50)
 - -n/--no-deep, pass this flag to score builds leaving deep relic slots empty
-- --no-color, disabled colorized output (NOTE: colors are Linux only)
 - -t/--tree, displays results grouped by vessel with relic options
 - -v/--vessel, enables whitelist mode and whitelists a specific vessel.
   Can be passed multiple times.